We love exploring local food. It’s why we travel.

 If we ever make the leap to vegetarianism, then we’re definitely moving to Ubud.
 There are so many vegetarian and vegan restaurants here.
 It’s a yoga hotspot and magnet for all things health-related.

 In the foreground below is their moringa power drink.
-We have moringa in the Philippines and I’ve always heard that leaves from the moringa tree are among the healthiest foods you can eat.
+We have moringa where we’re from and I’ve always heard that leaves from the moringa tree are among the healthiest foods you can eat.

 A nice bowl of muesli with fresh fruit and yogurt to start the day.

-Clear Cafe is a stylish restaurant with two floors in central Ubud.
+Clear Cafe is one of the best and busiest Ubud restaurants.
 We often walked by this place during the afternoons and evenings and it was always full.

 Address: Jl.
 Hanoman No.8, Ubud, Kecamatan Ubud, Kabupaten Gianyar, Bali 80571, Indonesia